Morgan Murphy (food critic)

-Morgan Murphy is a national security advisor in the U.S. Senate, former press secretary to the U.S. Secretary of Defense, author, and Captain in the United States Navy Reserve.
+Morgan Murphy is an American author.
+He serves as a Captain in the United States Navy Reserve, was a former national security advisor to Republican Senator Tommy Tuberville, and a former press secretary to the U.S. Secretary of Defense.

 Journalism career

 Murphy began his career after Rupert Murdoch took note of the student newspaper Murphy edited while at Birmingham–Southern College.
 The resulting internship at The New York Post led to his first major byline in 1994.
 In 1996, Murphy joined Vanity Fair after meeting Graydon Carter in an elevator at Condé Nast.
 From 1998 to 2000, Murphy worked as a reporter for Forbes under Jim Michaels, and regularly covered small business, entertainment, and the automotive sectors.
 In 2000, he joined Southern Living and served as the magazine's food critic, executive editor, and national spokesman.
 The magazine’s parent company, Time Inc., would later publish four of Murphy's five books.

 He has appeared on the Travel Channel's American Grilled, The Today Show, Fox & Friends, Fox News, CNN, Sirius XM, Food Talk, Car Talk, NPR, the Speed Channel, and QVC.